SALT-Lab-Human-AI/project-check-point-1-aidee/proposal/Proposal.md

 ### Khanmigo (Khan Academy)

-[Khanmigo](https://www.khanmigo.ai/) is an AI tutor tightly integrated with Khan Academy’s content and tools, offered at $4/month for learners and parents (free for teachers), and [powered by GPT-4](https://www.khanmigo.ai/parents?utm_source=chatgpt.com).
-Its focus on Khan’s curriculum and classroom workflows is a strength for alignment with assignments and teacher dashboards, but it also means limited cross-platform generalization and restricted long-term, cross-session personalization relative to a purpose-built memory layer.
-Like other LLM-based tutors, it can also inherit general hallucination risks, so upstream validation/guardrails remain important.
+[Khanmigo](https://www.khanmigo.ai/) is an AI tutor tightly integrated with Khan Academy's content, offered at $4/month for learners and parents, and free for teachers.
+It's [powered by GPT-4](https://www.khanmigo.ai/parents?utm_source=chatgpt.com).
+The model's focus on Khan Academy's curriculum is helpful for assignments directly related to Khan Academy's, but creates a lack of generalization or broader expansion with the model.
+This may also mean limited personalization for the model as it's built just for one set of tasks.
+Like other LLMs, there is a risk of hallucination, so guardrails to maintain model accuracy remain important.

-### General LLM conversational tutors (ChatGPT, Gemini, etc.)
+### Popular LLM conversational tutors (ChatGPT, Gemini, etc.)

-General LLMs are great at quickly producing step-by-step explanations across many topics, but evaluations that only check the final answer tend to overstate their tutoring utility (Weitekamp, Siddiqui, & MacLellan, 2025).
-In step-level classroom tasks—flagging an incorrect action, giving the next correct step, and providing targeted hints—LLMs remain unstable (incorrect-action labeling ~chance; next-step accuracy ≈ 52–70%) (Weitekamp et al., 2025).
-They can also exhibit sycophancy—agreeing with a user’s mistaken belief rather than correcting it—documented across RLHF-trained assistants and measured in multiple studies (Sharma et al., 2023; Malmqvist, 2024).
+Popular LLMs, at first use, seem fantastic in a wide array of subjects for giving in-depth responses.
+However, models like these that simply give the answer to a question when prompted make for worse tutors and instead become a sort of crutch for students (Weitekamp, Siddiqui, & MacLellan, 2025).
+In a good classroom, step-by-step instructions will be given and incorrect steps will be guided in the right direction.
+LLMs can also exhibit sycophancy—agreeing with a user’s mistaken belief rather than correcting it.
+This has been documented across RLHF-trained assistants and measured in multiple studies (Sharma et al., 2023; Malmqvist, 2024).

 ### Duolingo (Max and Core App)
 Duolingo is a gamified learning platform (now expanded into math/music/chess domains) featuring a powerful user retention loop and spaced repetition functionality.
 Its strengths lie in incentive mechanisms and polished user experience, but it remains domain-specific (language-first), requires payment to unlock AI features, and is not designed for step-by-step math tutoring or cross-session concept modeling.
-For our application scenario (K-12 math), Duolingo lacks the required foundational knowledge graph and validated step-checking capabilities.
-(Gap: Domain adaptability and pedagogical depth)
+For our application scenario (6-12th grade math), Duolingo lacks the required foundational knowledge graph and validated step-checking capabilities.

 ### Perplexity (Retrieval-Enhanced Chat Engine)
 Perplexity returns answers with embedded citations and enables rapid web verification.
-This excels in research retrieval and quick synthesis but is unsuitable for tutoring workflows: it lacks persistent student models, step-by-step “next action” guidance, and has limited control over the flattery-based behavior common in reinforcement learning-based tools (Sharma et al., 2023).
+This excels in research retrieval and quick synthesis but is unsuitable for tutoring workflows.
+Perplexity lacks persistent student models, step-by-step “next action” guidance, and has limited control over the flattery-based behavior common in reinforcement learning-based tools (Sharma et al., 2023).

 ---